Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

 ## Run Whole-Cell Model's Python Scripts in Parallel

+Run this part only when you start Tutorial 3.

 You will submit a job to run Whole Cell Model in parallel on Delta GPU node.

-In the given bash file, you will launch 2 minutes simulation of 4 replicates.

 ### Open a new terminal and login to Delta ###